-In July 1999, we issued warrants to purchase up to 4,000 shares (assuming a public offering price of \$7.50 per share) of common stock at the initial public offering price per share in connection with our amended banking agreement.
+In July 1999, we issued warrants to purchase up to 3,750 shares of common stock at the initial public offering price per share in connection with our banking agreement.
 The exercise price and number of shares of common stock that may be issued under the warrants subject to adjustment upon the occurrence of stock splits, stock dividends, reclassifications, reorganizations, consolidations or mergers.